SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 pulling in different directions, or hostile to each other.
-This chapter therefore looks at how to create a culture of collaboration that will help people who want to contribute to your project, and introduce a few ways to manage projects and teams as they develop.
+This chapter therefore looks at how to create a culture of collaboration that will help people who want to contribute to your project and introduce a few ways to manage projects and teams as they develop.
 Our recommendations draw on {cite:p}`Foge2005`, which describes how good open source software projects are run, and on {cite:p}`Boll2014`, which explains what a **commons** is and when it's the right model to use.

 At this point, the Zipf's Law project should include:
 ```text